xiph/rav1e/doc/PROFILING.md

 measure specific codepath timings.
 Building `--features=tracing` enables it.
 Use the standard [hawktrace-convert](https://hawktracer.org) to produce graphs.

+Currently there are issues where rust_hawktracer fails to build, as a result we have set it to use the system hawktracer library.
+On Arch Linux this may be installed from the AUR package hawktracer-git.

 ## Codegen Inspection

 ### Assembly